FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 - **node-id** - Name of node that represents device / mount-point in the topology.
 - **snmp-topology:host** - IP address or domain-name of target
-  device that running an SNMP agent.
+  device where SNMP agent is running.
 - **snmp-topology:port** - SNMP port on which SNMP agent is listening to incoming connections.